How to watch the 2025/26 Women’s Super League on TV

 Keep up with the action on YouTube via either the Sky Sports WSL channel or the dedicated Barclays Women’s Super League channel (not to be confused with the WSL channel, which is for the World Surf League).

-Here are the full results from Matchday 6:
+Here are the full results from the matchday:

 2025/26 Women’s Super League: Table